subtleGradient/openrouter-python-sdk/QUICKSTART.md

-# 🚀 Quick Start Guide: call_model()
+# Quick Start Guide: call_model()

-Welcome!
-This guide will get you from zero to hero with OpenRouter's `call_model()` API in just 5 minutes.
+This guide demonstrates OpenRouter's `call_model()` API with progressively complex examples.

 ## What You'll Learn

-- ✨ Make your first AI call in 3 lines of code
+- Make your first AI call with minimal code
-- 📡 Stream responses in real-time
+- Stream responses in real-time
-- 🛠️ Give AI superpowers with tools
+- Integrate tools for extended functionality
-- 🎭 Use multiple consumption patterns
+- Use multiple consumption patterns
-- 🎯 Choose the right approach for your needs
+- Choose the right approach for your use case

 ## Prerequisites